Understanding IRS Form 1098-C: Your Guide to Vehicle Donation Tax Deductions

 What Is Form 1098-C?

-The form serves two purposes: it gives you the documentation you need to claim a charitable deduction on your tax return, and it helps the IRS verify that the donation actually happened and that the deduction amount is legitimate.
+The form serves two purposes: it gives donors the documentation needed to claim a charitable deduction on their tax return, and it helps the IRS verify that the donation actually happened and that the deduction amount is legitimate.

 Why Does This Form Exist?